Why F&Bs need to look at unified commerceBy Michel van Aalten

 At the start of 2020, we were in talks with Grill'd – a leading healthy burger brand with nearly 150 outlets across Australia – to enhance the brand's customer experience by optimising their payments strategy.
 Optimising payments across their online and offline channels helped them to quickly implement new customer journeys and respond to the changing pandemic situation faster than most businesses.
 With this in place, Grill'd was able to launch its own delivery service just six days after restaurants were ordered to shut down in March as the pandemic took a turn for the worse.

-As Grill’d Caitlin Caldwell, (former) Product Manager shared, “It’s amazing how we were able to scale so fast having integrated with the Adyen platform just weeks before, and we were able to handle the dramatic increase in volume and transactions on the then-newly introduced online service.”
+As Caitlin Caldwell, (former) Product Manager at Grill'd, shared, “It’s amazing how we were able to scale so fast having integrated with the Adyen platform just weeks before, and we were able to handle the dramatic increase in volume and transactions on the then-newly introduced online service.”

 The new online/offline diner